RethabileK/COMPUTER-NETWORKS-INDIVIDUAL-PROJECT-2025/README.md

 ## Reflection & Lessons Learned
 Throughout this project:
-- Gained hands-on experience in  network design and configuration.
+- Gained experience in  network design and configuration using Cisco Packet Tracer .
 - Enhanced understanding of VLANs, subnetting, and routing.
 - Developed documentation and version control skills through GitHub commits and gained experience on using GitHub.
+- Learned the difference between the topologies and understood how each structure affects perfomance, realibility and collusion.
+- Gained experience on assigning IPv4 and IPv6 addresses and verifying communication.
+- Understood the importance of subnetting and gateways for proper routing and connectivity.

 ---